Human mouth: Function

 The mouth plays an important role in eating, drinking, and speaking.
 Mouth breathing refers to the act of breathing through the mouth (as a temporary backup system) if there is an obstruction to breathing through the nose, which is the designated breathing organ for the human body.

 Infants are born with a sucking reflex, by which they instinctively know to suck for nourishment using their lips and jaw.

 The mouth also helps in chewing and biting food.

 For some disabled people, especially many disabled artists, who through illness, accident or congenital disability have lost dexterity, their mouths take the place of their hands, when typing, texting, writing, making drawings, paintings and other works of art by maneuvering brushes and other tools, in addition to the basic oral functions.
 Mouth painters hold the brush in their mouth or between their teeth and maneuver it with their tongue and cheek muscles, but mouth painting can be strenuous for neck and jaw muscles since the head has to perform the same back and forth movement as a hand does when painting.

 A male mouth can hold, on average, 71.2 ml, while a female mouth holds 55.4 ml.

+Slang

+Slang terms for the mouth include yap, chops, kisser, trap, gob, traphole, cakehole and piehole.